 #1 Updated by Robin Mills over 2 years ago

 The EXIV2_RCSID stuff has been there since before I joined the project.
 I believe it has some magically version control property when compiled by GCC.
 You'll see I added something to neuter it for Clang and Visual Studio.

 Andreas has strongly defended this in the past.
 So, I'll ask Andreas for feedback concerning this.

-#3 Updated by Andreas Huggel about 2 years ago
+#3 Updated by Andreas Huggel over 2 years ago

 This is just an old convention to 'stamp' each file that is compiled with some versioning info.
 It allows you to do something like

 to get a list of all the compilation modules with their revisions that make up the particular library you're using.
 Some kind of inventory if you like, which can be useful for debugging when you're not sure what version of the software you're looking at.
 I added that originally because it had proven crucial in some other projects I worked on in my early days as a developer.
 Those were much bigger projects than Exiv2 and it was not so simple to just ask clients to compile the trunk and try with that instead.
 I don't think I ever actually needed to use it with Exiv2.